 Can You Actually Still Use An iPhone 4 In 2020?

-You can still use an iPhone 4 in 2020, sure.
+You can still use an iPhone 4 in 2020?
+Sure.
 But here’s the thing: the iPhone 4 is almost 10 years old, so its performance will be less than desirable.
 A lot can happen in 10 years.
 Apps are WAY more CPU-intensive than they were back when the iPhone 4 was released.
 And this, as well as the phone’s limited specs, makes for sluggish performance and dire battery life.
-You can run one, of course, but it will be a very irritating experience…
+You can run one, of course, but it will be a very irritating experience.
+I mean, just look at its specs:

 What To Get Instead of an iPhone 4…